Solved! This is How to Get Rid of Ants in the Kitchen Once and for All

-Find the nest.
+Next, find the nest.

-Wait for the ants return to the source with their crumbs, and try to spy where they go after exiting the kitchen.
+Wait for the ants to return to the source with their crumbs, and try to spy where they go after exiting the kitchen.
 Tracking their movement will sometimes lead you directly to the nest where the rest of the colony lives.

-If you find the nest in an indoor structure, like a wall void, apply a very thin layer of boric acid powder (available on Amazon) directly over the nest using a plastic squeeze bottle to kill the ants inside.
-While fatal to ants, the white powder made of Boron and water is a low-toxicity product to humans.
+If you find the nest in an indoor structure, like a wall void, apply a very thin layer of boric acid powder directly over the nest using a plastic squeeze bottle to kill the ants inside.
+While fatal to ants, the white powder made of boron and water is a low-toxicity product to humans.
 Store any leftover powder out of reach of children and pets.
 Then, use a vacuum with a hose attachment to remove the physical nest from the wall void, and discard the contents of the vacuum dust collector bag outdoors immediately.
 Reapply boric acid to the emptied space, and repair any damage to the wall with joint compound.

-Use traps to kill the colony.
+Use commercial traps or a natural ant killer to finish off the colony.

 Position the trap as close as possible to their entry point to the kitchen so that the ants quickly find the bait.
 Once the worker ants enter, they will carry the poisonous bait inside the traps back to their colony to feed the queen and her young, in effect killing off the whole colony over a period of a few days.
 Remove all other food sources from the vicinity of the ant traps so that there are no distractions.

-Clear out remaining ants.
+Clear out remaining ants with diatomaceous earth.